BlakeRain/blakerain.com/content/uses.md

 subtitle: true
 menus:
   - footer_left
-params:
 icon: { vendor: "bootstrap", name: "pc" }
 ---

 This page lists the software and development tools that I use on a regular basis.
 You might also be